MohammedZweiri/AMLS_II_assignment24_25-/README.md

    - `decision`, which the user can define how to run the models.
 You can either run on the training, validation and test dataset (training the model from scratch) using `-d train` or test the loaded model using test dataset by adding no input.
 The default is set to `test`.
 2. `Dataset` folder does not exist, but it will be created via `utils.py`.
 3. The images and labels are imported via google drive within the `utils.py` file (no manual inetrvention needed).
-   - The data in the google drive is a zip file of images folder and their labels' csv file.
+   - The data in the google drive is a zip file of images folder and their labels' csv file originally from the Kaggle dataset.

 ## Procedures